 - Place the cashews in a spice / coffee grinder, the grinder container of a personal blender, or a small food processor.
 Process until finely ground or powdered, about 30 to 60 seconds – it’s okay if it starts to clump.

-- Add the maple, oil, milk alternative, starch, vanilla, and salt (transfer all to a blender if using a regular grinder), and process until smooth and creamy.
+- Add the maple, oil, milk beverage, vanilla, and salt (transfer all to a blender if using a regular grinder), and process until smooth and creamy.
 Taste test.
 Blend in the stevia to heighten the flavors, if desired.

-- Press the macaroons into 8 mini tartlet or cupcake molds / tins.
-The Choco variety holds together well, and can even be shaped into a tartlet shape without a mold or tin.
+- Press the macaroons into 8 mini tartlet or mini cupcake molds / tins.

 - Divide the cashew filling evenly between the tartlet cups.